Likhith-Aningi/miniProject2022/README.md

 # miniProject2022
-This is about OCR conversion with python ml
+This is about Stock_price_prediction with python ml